Click for larger view scroll down for places!!

-PLASTIQUE--THE OCEAN SHOW
+PLASTIQUE--THE OCEAN SHOW the show rises Again!

 *August 1994: the birth of the ocean show concept at Creative Space Place, New Brunswick

-(This first image (minus the poem), was created by New York artist, Harriet Leonard before we even thought of the ocean show!)
+This first image (minus the poem), was created by New York artist, Harriet Leonard before we even thought of the ocean show!)

 Our goal was to begin an experiment, opening doors and gathering artists to see how far we could make this ocean roll.
 "Plastique-the Ocean Show" has visited hospitals, libraries, senior centers, schools, and festivals.

 At Broadway House For Continuing Care, CARE was not taken of the show, and 11 of the pieces met with a mysterious, unexplained end.
-The show was removed and put into storage.

 The summer of 1999, Rebecca Brenowitz from the Human Relations Council in East Brunswick called VAL to invite us to come and see the 300 ft wide concrete wall in the woods fronting the old Country Swim Club on Dutch Road, East Brunswick.

-...and then we began e mailing the Virtual Fish Brick and inviting Digital Artists to paint the brick in Photoshop and e mail it back to us to join in a fish brick line up on the Internet.
+.... then we began e mailing the Virtual Fish Brick and inviting Digital Artists to paint the brick in Photoshop and e mail it back to us to join in a fish brick line up on the Internet.

 We also welcomed fish image designs via the Internet to be reproduced at this end.